hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 lvl1 is very nice !

-[19:23:27](#1667330607221tnlen:gitter.im) <hiiamboris (NOT THIS ONE)>: but has biggest number of edge cases í ½í¸‰
+[19:23:27](#1667330607221tnlen:gitter.im) <hiiamboris (NOT THIS ONE)>: but has biggest number of edge cases ğŸ˜‰

 [19:33:32](#1667331212225ebBss:gitter.im) <luce80>:
 Now how can I convert `0.01` to `2` and `0.001` to `3` ?